travelmarx/scrapbook101/docs/about-this-site.md

 We decided on the approach of using a folder named `docs` located in the master branch.
 See the [GitHub Pages][ghppub] docs for other choices.
 After seeing that we could choose a theme in our repository setting, we choose a [theme][ghptheme] and build our docs.
 We immediately got a decent looking site right-out-of-the-box.
 Behind the scenes, GitHub Pages takes what you have checked in and automatically generates your web site from any HTML or markdown files you have in the document root.

 So far so good, but we wondered about how we could have a table of contents (TOC) show up in the left frame of our rendered site.
 This led us to reading about [GitHub Pages and Jekyll][ghpjek].
 Jekyll is what turns markdown files into HTML.
-We ended up doing following:
+We took the following steps:

 * Copy our Jekyll theme's layout `_layouts/default.html` file into our project and modify it.
 * Add custom style in `assets/css/travelmarx.css`.